calam1/calam1.github.io/_posts/2018-11-02-access-external-resources-from-kube.markdown

 date:   2018-11-01 22:11:00
 description: How to access an external resource like a database from Kubernetes
 ---
+Sometimes not all of your services are running on a Kubernetes cluster.
+Maybe your database is sitting on a server external to your cluster, since you do not want it to be ephemeral.
+In that case how does a service within Kubernetes connect to it?
+You just need to create a couple of yaml files and apply them.
+Now this may not be the optimal or most restrictive approach, since I do not define selectors; but it should be enough to get you started and getting your app to communicate to your external database.

 Create a yaml file and add the following(replace the appropriate info, like the DNS, port, etc)
 {% highlight ruby %}